Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The last feature I’d like to point out regarding Memrise is the fact you can personalize the length of lessons and learning sessions.
 Rocket’s lessons, on the other hand, take around an hour or so to complete from start to finish with no option to adjust to length.

 However, because you have more command with Memrise, you can sort of sculpt the lessons around your schedule.
-If you’re generally free and don’t have much going on, you set your words per review session to 100 and quickly advance your knowledge.
+If you’re generally free and don’t have much going on, you set your words per review session to 100 and quickly advance your knowledge (the Babbel lessons are short as well).

 Final Verdict: Memrise vs Rocket Languages